MacaPecha/devsite-docs/guides/plugins/prestashop/instalation.en.md

 2. Go to the "Module Manager" section in the "Customize" section of your administrator.
 3. Click the "Upload a Module" button in the upper right corner.
 4. Select or drag the previously downloaded mercadopago.zip file.
 5. Done!
-The Mercado Pago module will be installed in your online store.
+The Mercado Libre module will be installed in your online store.

 **Check that everything went well from your PrestaShop desktop.
 You will see the module among your installed Plugins.
 Activate it to proceed to the integration of your account and the configuration steps.**